1.c) Stars, expansion of the Universe and dark energy

 There are various types of stars, with particular characteristics like size and mass.

 After the explosion of type II supernovae, neutron stars form.
 These stars must have a mass above 9 or 10 times that of the Sun, and below some other limit.
-The origin and formation process of neutron stars is more or less clear, according to the explanations provided by Wikipedia.
+The origin and formation process of neutron stars is more or less known, according to the explanations provided by Wikipedia.

 Another possibility is if the neutron star were captivating mass and became a black hole.